 Also known as a charge artist or scenic painter, the scenic artist paints the set for stage, TV, or film productions.
 Most scenic artist positions require formal training, which can be achieved through a degree in drama or an arts-related degree.
-Salary.com reports the median annual wage for scenic painters is \$50,975.
+Glassdoor.com reports the average salary for scenic painters is \$62.053.